Ames family

 The Ames family is one of the oldest and most illustrious families of the United States.
-The family's branches are descended from John Ames, the son of a 17th-century settler of the Province of Massachusetts Bay, and numerous public and private works throughout the U.S. are named after family members, including the city Ames, Iowa and the NASA Ames research center in California.
+The family's branches are descended from John Ames, the son of a 17th-century settler of the Province of Massachusetts Bay.
+Numerous public and private works throughout the U.S. are named after family members, including the city Ames, Iowa, and the NASA Ames research center in California.

 Origins

-The scion of the American Ames family was William Ames who was born in England to John Ames and Cyprian Ames (née Brown) in 1605.
+The scion of the American Ames family was William Ames, who was born in England to John Ames and Cyprian Ames (née Brown) in 1605.
 The family's earliest known ancestor died in 1560.
 It is thought the family's surname was, at some point prior to emigration, changed from Amyas.
 In the 16th century Amyas was frequently confused with Ames.

 William Ames immigrated to Massachusetts Bay in 1638, eventually settled in Braintree, and died in about 1653.
 With his wife Hannah, he had one son, John, born in 1647.